 All undergraduate and graduate students who are enrolled at least half-time in a degree-seeking program are eligible to participate in Emerson’s student employment program.

-Incoming freshmen and transfer students who wish to work on campus are required to attend the Student Employment Orientation session given during orientation week by the Student Employment Coordinator.
-After this session, incoming freshmen and transfers may begin applying online for a student employment position.
+Incoming first-year and transfer students who wish to work on campus are required to attend the Student Employment Orientation session given during orientation week by the Student Employment Coordinator.
+After this session, incoming first-year students and transfers may begin applying online for a student employment position.

 Students are not eligible for Student Employment if: